 We strongly advise against integrating your pets with fosters.
 Kittens and cats in shelters have stressed or weakened immune systems.
 They could be carrying diseases you would not want to expose your pet to.
 PAWS Chicago cannot be responsible for the health of your resident pets.
 We strongly recommend that your foster kittens and cats remain isolated from household pets.

 We will provide you with a carrier, food, a scale to weigh kitten fosters and any medications needed.
 We will also provide instructions on how to administer medications.
 We ask that you provide food bowls, a litter box, litter and lots of time and attention!

 It’s best for puppies to learn pup manners from their siblings, so when fostering puppies, we prefer to send them out in groups of two or more.
 It also helps to have multiple puppies to keep each other busy.

 If you are fostering a puppy, please keep your puppy confined to your home and a small area outside to go potty.
-Dog parks and longer walks may inadvertently expose your foster puppy to deadly illnesses.
+Longer walks may inadvertently expose your foster puppy to deadly illnesses.

 We will provide you with a crate, leash, collar, food and any medications needed.
 We will also provide instructions on how to administer medications.
 We ask that you provide food bowls, toys and lots of time and attention!